whatwg/streams/Examples.md

 #### Writing as Fast as You Can

-Since writable streams will automatically buffer any incoming writes, taking care to send the data to the underlying sink in sequence, you can indiscriminately write to a writable stream without much ceremony:
+Since writable streams will automatically queue any incoming writes, taking care to send the data to the underlying sink in sequence, you can indiscriminately write to a writable stream without much ceremony:

 ```js
 function writeArrayToStream(array, writableStream) {